LukePappa/Ourism/text.md

 Speaking in terms of patterned activity, existence comprises spatiotemporally situated brains ranging in complexity from singular particles to entire nervous systems, of which I am one.
 Sapience is consequently such a rare and significant privilege that personally gaining it defies coincidence.
 To make sense of my circumstances, I must invoke the MWI and posit that each brain subjectively perceives the world-branch in which it becomes increasingly conscious of being itself.
 Our universe may therefore be interpreted as an eternal and unbounded act of self-realization.

 Being itself is direct, immediate reality, prior to interpretation.
 It transcends any particular thing, and it is what I am.
-To cultivate this awareness is the highest good and my true purpose.
+To abide as being itself is the highest good and my true purpose.